 Data Science Program

-Trained in and through research, PSL alumni find opportunities in the public, private and entrepreneurial sectors as well as in the academic world.
+Trained in and through research, PSL alumni find numerous employment opportunities in the public, private and entrepreneurial sectors as well as in the academic world.

 Pursue a PhD